theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 !!! warning
 	**Warning!
 Data security.**<br>
-    Both `config` and `logs` directories may contain sensitive information.
+    Both `config` and `logs` directories may contain sensitive information. <br>
+	Make sure to secure any sensitive data.

 It is recommended to create backups at regular intervals or use a versioning tool to switch back to the previous version, if necessary.

 !!! tip "Recommendation"
 	A version control system helps manage the data transfer from test environment to production environment by keeping track of all modifications.
-	Git or Azure DevOps are version control systems that can be used to ensure:
+	Git or Azure DevOps are version control systems that can be used to ensure the following:

 	- The deployment of new extractions, sources and destinations can **not** cause fundamental damage to the data load of the productive landscape.
 	- User rights and other features allow for changes to be checked and corrected in advance.